chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/recruiting.md

 One Game mechanic available in Chaos League is recruiting.

 Recruiting allows a player to share a link others can use to *join* their team.
 Joining the recruiting player will result in 50% of all points the player earns to also be given to the recruiting player.
 This means that if a recruited player earns 100 points, the player that recruited them will receive 50 points.
-These points are not removed from the recruited player's win.
+These points are not removed from the recruited player's score.

 ## How to recruit

-To recruit, a player has to execute the [`!recruit` command](../chat-commands/twitch.md#recruit) in the stream chat.
+To recruit, a player can execute the [`!recruit` command](../chat-commands/twitch.md#recruit) in the stream chat.
 This will give them a URL that they can share with others.
 A URL is in the format `https://www.chaos-league.com/@:username` with `:username` being the handle of the player that recruits others.

 This link when opened will prompt the player to authenticate with their streaming account.